iai-callgrind/iai-callgrind/docs/src/dhat.md

 collection on and off.
 DHAT doesn't have such an option, and the sanitization of metrics can only be realized afterwards based on the DHAT output files.
-However, this works well enough to stabilize the metrics so they exclude the metrics of Iai-Callgrind allocations (around 2000 - 2500 bytes) in the `main` function needed to setup the benchmark.
+However, this works well enough to stabilize the metrics so they exclude the metrics of Gungraun allocations (around 2000 - 2500 bytes) in the `main` function needed to setup the benchmark.

 Note that setting an entry point or `Dhat::frames` does not alter the dhat